 - Organisations like MSI Reproductive Choices , BPAS (British Pregnancy Advisory Service) or NUPAS (National Unplanned Pregnancy Advisory Service)

 Continuing the pregnancy & keeping the baby

-Continuing the pregnancy and considering adoption
+Continuing the pregnancy and considering adoption or fostering

 Adoption is a choice for those who don’t want to bring up the baby themselves but don’t want an abortion.
 In this situation, women continue with the pregnancy and give birth normally.
 Once the adoption is complete, they won’t look after the baby or have legal rights or responsibilities.

 Adoption is a formal process organised by adoption agencies and local authorities.
 Once an adoption is made legal, the decision is final and cannot be changed.
 You cannot be asked to sign a formal document agreeing to the adoption until the baby is six weeks old.